-The Office of the Federal Register began as the Federal Register Division within National Archives in 1935.
+The Office of the Federal Register (OFR) began as the Federal Register Division within National Archives in 1935.
 It was succeeded by the Office of the Federal Register under the General Services Administration in 1949.
 In 1985, it was transferred to the National Archives and Records Administration.
-The Office of the Federal Register compiles the Federal register and Code of federal regulations as well as producing many other titles.
+The OFR compiles the Federal register and Code of federal regulations and issues Public Papers of the Presidents and United States Statutes at Large, among other titles.

 Government Documents has an extensive collection of publications produced by the Office of the Federal Register, including the following:

 Federal register (AE 2.106:) Proposed regulations, meeting announcements, executive orders and proclamations, and other legally required announcements are issued in this daily publication.
 Read this tutorial to learn more.
 Look at recent issues in Govinfo (1960-present) or on each agency's web site.
 Older issues (1936-present) of Federal register are available in HeinOnline (UHM login required) in its Federal register library.
 You can also search the Federal register in ProQuest Congressional (1981-present; UHM login required), which links the Federal register to the Code of federal regulations.

 Code of federal regulations (AE 2.106/3:) The CFR's 50 titles arrange federal regulations by subject.
 It is updated annually.
 Search the current CFR in Govinfo (1996-present) or use the eCFR (unofficial version that is updated weekly).
 Older issues (1938-present) of CFR are available in HeinOnline (UHM login required) in its Federal register library.
 You can also search the Code of federal regulations in ProQuest Congressional (1981-present; UHM login required), which links the Federal register to the Code of federal regulations.
 It is especially useful for tracking changes in the CFR.